google/starlark-go/README.md

 Now that the project's long-term name ("Starlark") has been decided, we plan to copy this repository to github.com/google/starlark and change the canonical import path for all packages to starlark.net/starlark.
-The current github.com/google/skylark repository will be frozen.
+The current github.com/google/starlark repository will be frozen.
 Once the Bazel team has finalized the version 1 language specification, we will be more rigorous with interface stability.

 ### Credits

-Skylark was designed and implemented in Java by
+Starlark was designed and implemented in Java by
 Ulf Adams,
 Lukács Berki,
 Jon Brandvein,